hashicorp/terraform-website/content/source/docs/enterprise/simplified-migration.html.md

 Alternately, you can upgrade the application from the management console, available on port 8800 of the instance, following the [standard upgrade process for the installer](./upgrades.html).

-If you are using the capability of the modules to pin the PTFE version to a specific sequence number, you must update the sequence number and perform a `terraform apply` to upgrade.
+If you are using the capability of the modules to pin the Terraform Enterprise version to a specific sequence number, you must update the sequence number and perform a `terraform apply` to upgrade.

 ## Installer Dashboard